s311354/css_parser_python/README.md

+## Description

+CSSParser - A simple python CSS parser.
+This repo is a free, open source simple python based Css Parser.
+This was initially extracted from CSSTidy and [A Simple C++ CSS Parser][simplecssparser] and then reworked.

+## Interface ##

+The best way to understand the parser interface is to examine main.py.

 ## Anatomy of a CSS ruleset

 The whole structure is called a ruleset.
 (The term ruleset is often referred to as just rule.)
 Note the names of the individual parts: